 High Falls is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of High Falls is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.80% of adults in High Falls have a bachelor's degree or even advanced degree.
+The education level of High Falls citizens is very high relative to the national average among all cities (21.84%): 39.80% of adults in High Falls have a bachelor's degree or even advanced degree.

 The per capita income in High Falls in 2022 was $29,771, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $119,084 for a family of four.
 However, High Falls contains both very wealthy and poor people as well.